Azure/app-service-linux-docs/BringYourOwnStorage/mounting_azure_blob.md

 WEBSITE_DISABLE_BYOS_BLOB_READ_WRITE = <mount-name-01>,<mount-name-02>,...,<mount-name-N>
 ```

-The value for this app setting should be a coma delimited list of mount names you want to make read only.
+The value for this app setting should be a comma delimited list of mount names you want to make read only.

 ## Example